SilverEngine/Framework/README.md

 ## Contributing

 Thank you for considering contributing to the framework!

-The contribution guide can be found in the [documentation](https://silverengine.net/docs/contributions).
+### Rules to follow

+1. Same tree structure
+2. PSR-4 and PSR-2
+3. Namespace need to start with an Alias \Silver\
+4. Follow manual for pagkagist  [Packagist docs](https://packagist.org/)
+5. (Optional) join us on Discord server [Join here](https://discord.gg/cwMygSP)
+5. Make docs with .MD
+6. Code need to be unit tested - php v5.6 |  [PHPUnit](https://phpunit.de/index.html)

 ### Tree
 > For easy use please Src/ file direct the namespace to alias